We may earn affiliate commissions for the recommended products. Learn more.

 Proton Mail anonymity

-Another great thing about Proton Mail is the fact that it allows you to get complete anonymity if you want it.
-You don’t even need to input any personal data when you create your account, so your privacy will be completely protected.
+Another great thing about Proton Mail is the fact that it ensures exceptionally high levels of online anonymity if you want it.
+You don't even need to input any personal data when you create your account, so you don't risk exposing any sensitive information, even in the case of a data leak.

-And by default, Proton Mail doesn’t track IP addresses, so there’s no information that an outsider could use to tie you to that account.
-That way, you know your emails are completely private.
+And by default, Proton Mail doesn't track IP addresses, so there's no information that an outsider could use to tie you to that account.
+Combined with end-to-end encryption and zero-access encryption, tracing a message to a particular user becomes an extraordinarily challenging task.

 Proton Mail’s self-destructing messages